heavysixer/d4/docs/d4-doc.md

 ##### Features

 `bars` - series bars
-`rowLabels` - data labels to the right of the bars
+`barLabels` - data labels to the right of the bars
 `xAxis` - the axis for the x dimension
 `yAxis` - the axis for the y dimension